VaninaVega/S4.02-APIRESTSpringBoot-Nivel2/README.md

 # S4.02-APIRESTSpringBoot-Nivel2

-# S04T02N02 - CRUD with Spring Boot and MySQL

 This is a Spring Boot project built with Maven as the dependency manager.
 It implements a complete CRUD for a `Fruta` entity and follows the MVC pattern, using REST best practices and persistence with a MySQL database.